-In a bloody climax to two years of fighting between the Indian government and Sikh separatists, Indian army troops fight their way into the besieged Golden Temple compound in Amritsar--the holiest shrine of Sikhism--and kill at least 500 Sikh rebels.
+In a bloody climax to two years of fighting between the Indian government and Sikh separatists, Indian army troops fight their way into the besieged Golden Temple compound in Amritsar–the holiest shrine of Sikhism–and kill at least 500 Sikh rebels.
 More than 100 Indian soldiers and scores of nonbelligerent Sikhs also perished in the ferocious gun and artillery battle, which was launched in the early morning hours of June 6.
+(Sikh groups dispute this figure and say thousands died, including a large number of pilgrims who were there for an important Sikh festival).
 The army also attacked Sikh guerrillas besieged in three dozen other temples and religious shrines throughout the state of Punjab.
-Indian officials hailed the operation as a success and said it "broke the back" of the Sikh terrorist movement.
+Indian officials hailed the operation as a success and said it “broke the back” of the Sikh terrorist movement.

 To appease the Sikhs, Indian Prime Minister Indira Gandhi nominated Zail Singh to be the first Sikh president of India in 1982, a significant choice because the Sikhs comprise a small percentage of India’s overall population.
 Most Sikhs distrusted Singh, however, because as Indian head of state he generally supported Gandhi’s policies.
 Meanwhile, the separatists occupied the Golden Temple and other Sikh holy sites and turned them into armed bases.